 Have you ever tried to become invisible?
 Teatime approached and the Queen retired to the ante room.
 In passing us, once more at attention, she informed our dear General to make sure we were suitably refreshed with tea.
 I am not aware of the General’s remarks, but we had our tea.
 Beat that!

-1954, at Cromer.
+It was 1954, at Cromer.
 One year of my probation period had gone so I was not wanting anything to doubt my efficiency.
-Having managed to survive nearly six years in one of the most regimental atmospheres possible, what could possibly be worse.
+Having managed to survive nearly six years in one of the most regimental atmospheres possible, what could possibly be worse?
 It would take me 30 years to give you a suitable answer.

 The loco pit

+Finally, ‘Daddy there’s a horse in the garden.’
 As I previously mentioned we lived next door to the Inspector, and at the rear of the houses were large gardens.
-The Inspector was keen and I was to the extent of making all vegetables conform to the drill book.
+The Inspector was keen, and I was to the extent of making all vegetables conform to the drill book.
 In other words, perfection.